dotnet/runtime/Documentation/building/linux-instructions.md

 You now have all the required components.

-For Fedora 23 you will need to install the following:
+If you are using Fedora 23 or 24, then you will need to install the following packages:
-`$ sudo dnf cmake install clang lldb-devel libunwind-devel lttng-ust-devel libuuid-devel`
+`$ sudo dnf install cmake clang lldb-devel libunwind-devel lttng-ust-devel libuuid-devel`

 Git Setup
 ---------